laurpaik-zz/need-a-couch/README.md

 users.

 ## Unsolved problems and Future Goals
-I definitely want to implement `update` user.
-Currently, a user can leave a form field empty, but there is no way on the front end to update this.
-I had this in my last project because I found that a user could create an account, but if I required each attribute in profile, the profile creation would catch, but the user creation would fulfill.
-That said, users can only create profiles on sign-up, so I needed both to be created no matter what on sign-up.
-I started doing this earlier, but I had binding troubles and I decided to prioritize making couchposts CRUDable over profiles, as the whole point of this site is to make a couchpost.

-After this is done, I need to take some time and study friendships on both the back-end and the front-end.
+I definitely want to implement some kind of friendship feature.
+I need to take some time and study friendships on both the back-end and the front-end.
 I got close to figuring this out on the back-end, but again, I decided to prioritize making a complete product over making something with friendships.

 ## Paper Prototype